)

 Figo: Best for cat owners

-Cats can live a long time, and some insurers will drop older pets right when they need help the most.
+Cats can live a long time, and some insurers will drop older pets right when they need veterinary care the most.
 Figo doesn’t do that, though, making it a good option for cat owners — especially given its low price tag.
 And if you’re one of the many thousands of military members currently stationed in Nevada, you could qualify for an extra discount.[2]

 No maximum pet age limit